 Neither supply chain constraints nor Uri caused problems with or changes to our wireless expansion and improvement plans for 2021.
 We upgraded 15 wireless sites within our service area last year, most of which included a switchover to Citizens Broadband Radio Service (CBRS).
 Released for commercial use in January 2020, CBRS is the newest wireless-internet standard available.
-When it comes to wireless connectivity, there is nothing more cutting-edge, and GVEC won a bid to deliver CBRS over our own spectrum in certain areas of our service territory.
+When it comes to wireless connectivity, there is nothing more to Fiber subscribers in the first half of 2021, is designed to optimize the reach, speed and reliability of fiber-based Wi-Fi.

+The Calix GigaSpire BLAST U6 router, which GVEC made available cutting-edge, and GVEC won a bid to deliver CBRS over our own spectrum in certain areas of our service territory.
 This technology delivers significantly increased signal range, translating into an increased pool of potential subscribers and greater reliability for existing users.
-GVEC was thrilled in 2021 to introduce CBRS in our service territory.
+GVEC was thrilled in 2021 to introduce CBRS in our